 Italy

 For qualifying Americans with Italian ancestry, Jus Sanguinis remains the single most valuable planning instrument in the European landscape.
 An Italian passport confers EU citizenship — freedom of movement, right to work, and residency rights across 27 member states — without investment requirements or residency obligations.
+However, Law 74/2025 introduced new restrictions on consular processing, effectively redirecting most new claims to the judicial pathway through Italian courts.
+The consular route is now functionally frozen for new applications in most jurisdictions.
+The judicial pathway remains viable but requires legal representation in Italy and carries a 12–18 month timeline.

-The most common planning failure we observe in Italy involves sequencing.
+The most common planning failure in Italy involves sequencing.
 A family secures citizenship through Jus Sanguinis, then establishes tax residency before restructuring their U.S. holdings.
-The result: the Italian flat tax election triggers a U.S. covered expatriate determination under IRC 877A, creating an exit tax liability the family did not anticipate — because the citizenship attorney and the tax advisor were never in the same room.
+The result: the flat tax election can trigger a covered expatriate determination under IRC 877A, creating an exit tax liability the family did not anticipate.
+The citizenship decision, the tax residency decision, the asset structure decision, and the timing of each must be evaluated as a system, not as independent transactions.

 Is Italy right for your situation?